 Classifying your household worker

-Someone who works in your home is an employee and not an independent contractor.
-The IRS has consistently ruled this way and to classify your nanny as an independent contractor is considered felony tax evasion.
+Someone working in your home is an employee, not an independent contractor.
+The IRS has consistently ruled this way, and to classify your nanny as an independent contractor is considered felony tax evasion.
 You control your worker’s schedule, tell them how to do their job, and provide the tools and equipment to perform their duties.
 That meets the definition of an employer-employee relationship.

 Why is this important?
 Employees are eligible for unemployment if they’re let go through no fault of their own.
 Independent contractors don’t enjoy this benefit.